hulloitskai/glip/README.md

 one of those two programs automatically, unless you build a custom board with the `NewLinuxBoard` function.

+---

+## glipboard

+`glipboard` is a basic cross-platform command-line clipboard interface which uses `glip` underneath the hood.

+It was developed as an example of how `glip` can be used, as well as to be a universal clipboard interface that other external programs can call in order to write to a system clipboard, if the underlying platform-specific command is available. _No more platform-specific tomfoolery!_

 [godoc]: https://godoc.org/github.com/steven-xie/glip
 [godoc-img]: https://godoc.org/github.com/steven-xie/glip?status.svg